That's the big picture in Oklahoma. Now, let's look at the details.

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

-Oklahoma Statutes section 12-95 sets the statute of limitations for almost all lawsuits stemming from a car accident (except those for wrongful death; more on this later).
-Section 12-95 gives you two years to ask the state courts for a civil remedy for any personal injury or damage to personal property.
+Oklahoma Statutes title 12, section 95 sets the statute of limitations for almost all lawsuits stemming from a car accident (except those for wrongful death; more on this later).
+That statute gives you two years to ask the state courts for a civil remedy for any personal injury or damage to your vehicle or other personal property.

-So, in the context of a vehicle accident case, that means if anyone was hurt in the crash -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- or had their vehicle or other personal property damaged, they must get their lawsuit filed against any potential defendant within two years.
+So, in the context of a vehicle accident case, that means if anyone was hurt in the crash—whether a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—or had their vehicle or other personal property damaged, they must get their lawsuit filed against any potential defendant within two years.
 For these injury and property damage cases, the two-year "clock" starts running on the date of the accident.

-But if someone died as a result of the car accident, under Oklahoma Statutes section 12-1053 their family member or a representative of the estate also must file any wrongful death lawsuit within two years, but the "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.
+But if someone died as a result of the car accident, under Oklahoma Statutes title 12, section 1053 a representative of the estate also must file any wrongful death lawsuit within two years, but the "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.

 Whichever deadline applies, if you try to file your lawsuit after the applicable time limit has passed, you can count on the defendant (the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.

 Oklahoma is a "modified comparative negligence" state.
-Under Oklahoma Statutes section 23-13, this means that you can still recover damages in a car-accident-related lawsuit, but your award will be reduced according to your share of negligence, as long as that share was not greater than that of other parties.
+Under Oklahoma Statutes title 23, section 13, this means that you can still recover damages in a car-accident-related lawsuit, but your award will be reduced according to your share of negligence, as long as that share was not greater than that of other parties.

 For instance, suppose that the jury determines that your injuries, pain and suffering, and other losses total $100,000.
 However, the jury also thinks that you were 10 percent responsible for the crash.
 In that situation, the total amount of your damages, $100,000, is reduced by 10 percent, or $10,000, leaving you with a total award of $90,000.